Return to the Batcave: The Misadventures of Adam and Burt: Plot

 Adam West prepares to attend a gala-style charity event targeted towards orphans, featuring a variety of classic cars, including the original Batmobile from Batman.
 Adam's butler, Jerry (whom Adam refers to as "Alfred"), arranges the event and reunites Adam with his former co-star, Burt Ward.

-While at the gala, Adam reveals to Burt that he had kept the key to the original Batmobile from during the show's original run.
+While at the gala, Adam reveals to Burt that he had kept the key to the original Batmobile during the show's original run.
 As he showcases the key, the lights mysteriously go out, and when they turn back on, both Adam's key and the Batmobile itself are gone.
 Outside, a valet informs them that the thief had been asking for directions to "the highway to Arizona".
 Though Burt is reluctant to follow the perpetrators, Adam manages to coerce him into going on a road-trip in pursuit of the Batmobile.

 Prompted by a riddle left at the gala, Adam and Burt reminisce along the way about their life before the show.
-Burt recalls a time in which he was homeless, living under the Miami pier and collecting bottles for a living, before he managed to catch his big break after a successful audition as Robin.
+Burt recalls a time when he was homeless, living under the Miami pier and collecting bottles for a living, before he managed to catch his big break after a successful audition as Robin.
 Adam, on the other hand, remembers how he had to compete against Lyle Waggoner for the role of Batman, only narrowly acquiring the part after the studio executives agreed he had a better jawline.

 At the Arizona border, Adam and Burt come to realize there is a bar located scant blocks away from the site of the charity event named "The Highway to Arizona", and retrace their route.
 At the bar, as Burt steps away to visit the restroom, Adam finds himself momentarily seduced by a mysterious woman who reminds him of "someone I can't quite put my finger on", only for her to vanish moments later.
 After Burt returns, Adam hears their suspect running out of the bar.
 They attempt to follow but are confronted by a group of apparent henchmen, and a brawl ensues.
-Their attackers defeated, the duo leave the bar to find their car being towed.
+Their attackers defeated, the duo leaves the bar to find their car being towed.
 Instead of a parking ticket, however, they are given a movie ticket to a screening of Batman: The Movie.